cures-hub/cures-condec-jira/doc/features/quality-checking.md

 The ConDec Jira plugin offers the possibility to configure and check a **Definition of Done (DoD)** for the knowledge documentation.
 The following **criteria of the DoD** are checked:
-- the **decision coverage** (i.e. a type of rationale coverage) for every knowledge element, i.e. if a certain amount of decisions are linked within a certain link distance (amount and link distance can be configured by the rationale manager)
+- the **decision coverage** (i.e. a type of rationale coverage) for every knowledge element, i.e. if a certain amount of decisions are linked within a certain link distance in the knowledge graph.
+The required minimal amount of decisions and the maximal link distance can be configured by the rationale manager.
-- criteria of the **intra-rationale completeness** for decision knowledge elements, e.g. if a pro-argument is linked to the decision (criteria for intra-rationale completeness can be configured by the rationale manager)
+- criteria of the **intra-rationale completeness** for decision knowledge elements, e.g. if a pro-argument is linked to the decision.
+The criteria for intra-rationale completeness can be configured by the rationale manager.
 - specific aspects (*is test file?*, *number of lines of code*) for code files
 - the **quality of the directly linked knowledge elements** in the knowlegde graph, i.e. if a neighbor knowledge element of the checked element violates the DoD the checked element will also violate the DoD.
-DoD violations are passed to neighbor elements in the knowlegde graph as a means of [nudging](nudging.md).
+DoD violations are propagated to neighbor elements in the knowlegde graph as a means of [nudging](nudging.md), i.e., to continuously motivate the developers to improve the knowledge documentation.

 ConDec displays the result of the quality/DoD checking in the following ways:
 - in a **quality check view** accessable from every knowledge element in the knowledge graph (see section below)